strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 author: paolo_patierno
 ---

-Apache Kafka behaves as a commit-log when it comes to deal with storing records.
+Apache Kafka behaves as a commit-log when it comes to dealing with storing records.
-Records are appended at the end of each log one after the other and each log is also split in segments Segments help with deletion of older records, improving performance, and much more.
+Records are appended at the end of each log one after the other and each log is also split in segments.
+Segments help with deletion of older records, improving performance, and much more.
 So, the log is a logical sequence of records that's composed of segments (files) and segments store a sub-sequence of records.
 Broker configuration allows you to tweak parameters related to logs.
 You can use configuration to control the rolling of segments, record retention, and so on.

 Not everyone is aware of how these parameters have an impact on broker behavior.
 For instance, they determine how long records are stored and made available to consumers.
-In this blog post, we will dig more into how the log segment configuration and record retention works, in order to help you make better decisions depending on your particular use case.
+In this blog post, we will dig more into how log segmentation and record retention impacts broker performance when your log cleanup policy is set to `delete`.
+When you know more about how it works, you might want to adjust your log configuration.

+> Log retention is handled differently when you use a `compact` policy instead of a `delete` policy.
+Using keys to identify messages, Kafka compaction keeps the latest message (with the highest offset) for a specific message key.
+Earlier messages that have the same key are discarded.
+You can read more on compaction in the Strimzi documentation for [removing log data with cleanup policies](https://strimzi.io/docs/operators/latest/using.html#removing_log_data_with_cleanup_policies).

 <!--more-->